-This project aims to broaden our knowledge of spore resistance and spore germination and outgrowth, using not only model Bacillus strains but also a wide variety of industrially-relevant spore formers.
-These strains are being studied at phenotypic and genomic levels; the genome sequences of 51 spore-forming Bacilli have been determined and are being analysed in relation to key spore properties.
+This project aimed to broaden our knowledge of spore resistance and spore germination and outgrowth, using not only model Bacillus strains but also a wide variety of industrially-relevant spore formers.
+These strains were studied at phenotypic and genomic levels; the genome sequences of 51 spore-forming Bacilli were determined and analysed in relation to key spore properties.

 When dormant spores sustain damage, repair of such damage upon germination can be required, prior to outgrowth.
-The contribution of different recovery conditions (which include various food matrices) to the ability of sub-lethally injured spores to grow out, have been identified.
+The contribution of different recovery conditions (which include various food matrices) to the ability of sub-lethally injured spores to grow out, has been identified.
 In addition, transcriptome analyses, during germination, emergence of the vegetative cell and subsequent outgrowth, have been performed, yielding new target genes that could be involved in these processes.
-To extrapolate the observations related to the effects of sub-lethal treatments of model strains to industrial isolates, the characterisation of a range of spores of B. cereus industrial isolates is on-going.
+To extrapolate the observations related to the effects of sub-lethal treatments of model strains to industrial isolates, the characterisation of a range of spores of B. cereus industrial isolates was performed.

-The last component of the Spores project translates knowledge gained in model spore-forming organisms to wild-type food strains.
+In the last part of the project knowledge gained in model spore-forming organisms was translated to wild-type food strains.
 The genomic content of 47 Bacillus spp. food isolates (which cause problems to industry) was determined via whole-genome sequencing, contig assembly and gene annotation.
 For selected strains (13 B. subtilis and 5 B. thermoamylovorans) a phenotypic characterisation of germination properties, under selected conditions, was performed and significant differences between the strains of each species were observed.
-Subsequent work will include studying identified genetic factors to validate their suggested roles in the phenotype with which they are associated.
+Future work will include studying identified genetic factors to validate their suggested roles in the phenotype with which they are associated.